Th3Jock3R/LinuxGSM-Arma3-Mod-Update/README.md

 $ cd /path/to/arma3server
 $ mkdir modlists
 ```
-Copy the a3update.py in the root folder.
-Now edit the params
+Copy the a3update.py in the root folder and edit the params:

 - A3_SERVER_DIR
 - A3_SERVER_FOLDER

 ## Use

 You can start the Arma 3 Launcher, go to mods and create an modlist.
-Afterwards you export them like explained here [https://steamcommunity.com/sharedfiles/filedetails/?id=369395296](Arma3 Mods and the Arma3 Launcher).
+Afterwards you export them like explained here [Arma3 Mods and the Arma3 Launcher](https://steamcommunity.com/sharedfiles/filedetails/?id=369395296).
 Now you upload them to your server and put them in the "modlists" folder.

 You can now start the script with
 ```bash